opportus/object-mapper/README.md

     target
 -   Dynamically define target model depending on source model

-This project aims to provide a standard core system to many types of other system such as:
+This project aims to provide a standard core system to many types of solution such as:

 -   Data transformation
 -   ORM